The First Question

-I do not mean how did you and I get here.
-If that is what I mean, the answer is simple: our mother and father did some reproductive dance, and our mothers eventually gave birth to us.
+I do not mean how you and I got here.
+If that is what I mean, the answer is simple: Our mothers and fathers did a reproductive dance, and our mothers eventually gave birth to us.
 How did our mothers get here?
 Their mothers.
 And those mothers by their mothers.
 It is mothers all the way down.

 How did life get here?